-Entity Framework Core Migrations you can keep the database synchronized with the domain (entity) classes.
-When developing a project, the programmers keep on updating the entity classes, therefore they need to run migrations to keep the database schema up to date.
-Migration commands can be execute in NuGet Package Manager Console window itself.
+Entity Framework Core Migrations keep the database synchronized with the domain entity classes and configurations given on DbContext.
+Migrations will create or update the database in a very easy manner.
+When a project in under development, the programmers keep on updating the entity classes, therefore they need to run migrations inorder to keep the database schema up to date.

 public class Client